 - Hire a Squarespace Expert to help you with your site.

-- If you want to keep your site but decrease your spending, consider canceling other active subscriptions.
-All Squarespace subscriptions are independent from each other, and changing or canceling one service won’t automatically affect the others.
-Click the links below to learn how to cancel these add-on services:
+- If you want to keep your site, but cut down on costs, consider ending other active subscriptions.
+All Squarespace subscriptions are independent from each other, and changing or ending one service won’t automatically affect the others.
+Click the links below to learn how to end these add-on services:

 After we collect your payment, we follow these refund rules: